Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       // Additional styling
       edge [color=gray];
-      ranksep="0.5 equally";
+      ranksep="0.5";
       nodesep="0.5";
     }

     ```
   ),
   caption: [Architecture diagram for the feedforward neural net.
-In the input layer, $k$ refers to the measurement step.]
+In the input, $k$ refers to the measurement step.]
 ) <fnn-architecture-diagram>

 For the training process, the Adam optimizer was selected.